Testing topological conjugacy of time series: Introduction

 \section{Introduction}

-Understanding sampled dynamics is of primal importance in multiple branches of science where there is a lack of solid theoretical models of the underlying phenomena \cite{doi:10.1073/pnas.1906995116,DeAngelis:2015te, PhysRevLett.82.1144,Yuan:2019vx, Lejarza:2022vl}.
+Understanding sampled dynamics is of primal importance in multiple branches of science where there is a lack of solid theoretical models of the underlying phenomena \cite{doi:10.1073/pnas.1906995116,DeAngelis:2015te, Lejarza:2022vl, PhysRevLett.82.1144,Yuan:2019vx}.
 It delivers a foundation for various equation--free models of observed dynamics and allows to draw conclusions about the unknown observed processes.
-In the considered case we start with two, potentially different, phase spaces $X$ and $Y$ and and a map $h : X \rightarrow Y$.
-Given two sampled trajectories, refereed to in this paper by \emph{time series}, $x_1,\ldots,x_n \subset X$ and $y_1,\ldots,y_n \subset Y$ we assume that they are both generated by a continuous maps $f : X \rightarrow X$ and $g : Y \rightarrow Y$\footnote{For finite samples those maps always exists assuming that $x_i = x_j$ and $y_i = y_j$ if and only if $i = j$.} in a way that $x_{i+1} = f(x_i)$ and $y_{i+1} = f(y_i)$.
-In what follows, we build a number of tests that allow to distinguish trajectories that are conjugated by the given map $h$ from those that are not. \\ The presented problem is practically important for the following reasons:
+In the considered case we start with two, potentially different, phase spaces $X$ and $Y$ and a map $h : X \rightarrow Y$.
+Given two sampled trajectories, referred to in this paper by \emph{time series}, $x_1,\ldots,x_n \subset X$ and $y_1,\ldots,y_n \subset Y$ we assume that they are both generated by a continuous maps $f : X \rightarrow X$ and $g : Y \rightarrow Y$\footnote{For finite samples those maps always exist assuming that $x_i = x_j$ and $y_i = y_j$ if and only if $i = j$.} in a way that $x_{i+1} = f(x_i)$ and $y_{i+1} = g(y_i)$.
+In what follows, we build a number of tests that allow to distinguish trajectories that are conjugated by the given map $h$ from those that are not.
+It should be noted that the problem of finding an appropriate $h$ for two conjugated dynamical system is in general very difficult and goes beyond the scope of this paper.
+However, in Section \ref{sec:in_a_search_for_h} and in Appendix \ref{apx:approx_h} we propose and validate a method of approximating map $h$ for one dimensional systems $f$ and $g$ utilizing one of the proposed statistics.

+The presented problem is practically important for the following reasons.
 Firstly, the proposed machinery allows to test for conjugacy, in case when the formulas that generate the underlying dynamics, as $f$ and $g$ above, are not known explicitly, and the input data are based on observations of the considered system.

 Secondly, some of the presented methods apply in the case when the dynamics $f$ and $g$ on $X$ and $Y$ is explicitly known, but we want to test if a given map $h: X \rightarrow Y$ between the phase spaces has a potential to be a topological conjugacy.
-It is important as the theoretical results on conjugacy are given only for a handful of systems and our methods gives a tool for numerical hypothesis testing.
+It is important as the theoretical results on conjugacy are given only for a handful of systems and our methods give a tool for numerical hypothesis testing.